AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_04_29_MOM.md

 >* Force Directed Node Link Diagrams
 >* Stratify the Data Visualization into Panels.
 >* Hierarchical Visualization <- TreeMap.

-* Need to find Packages(libraries) for Graph analysis and comparison:
->* extension of ggplot2
->* Check the Network graphs in D3.j
-* Plot Parallel Coordinates for each channel for comparison and analysis.
+* Plot Parallel Coordinates have to be discussed and changed.
 * Work on Adjacency Matrix for each channel for comparison and analysis.
 * Try to find patterns among each channel of the Template along with the Subgraphs.
 * Clustering of the network should be assessed
+* start with qustion 2 and seeds and work on the big graph (find an stopping criteria)
+* Ignore Longtitude and Latitude for now
+* Explore each channel separately

 ### Next week's agenda?